dakshj0shi/axiom/README.md

 ## Role

-Miners act as solver/advocate agents.
+Miners act as solver/advocate agents that construct executable judgments.

 They compete to determine correct outcomes.